yguel/ros2_in_practice/ROADMAP.rst

    #.
 URDF
    #. reproduce scara model
    #. transformations (tf2) plays programmatically with tf2

+     #.
+3 points method for manually specifying a coordinate system
+     #. how to export matrices, quaternions and euler angles for coordinate systems

    #. play with inertia parameters
    #. see and interact in gazebo (with an obstacle fixed and mobile)
    #. playing with rqt for doing a small user interface (how to add a button to stop the robot)